Baby Eczema

-Medically Reviewed by Dan Brennan, MD on April 16, 2023
+Medically Reviewed by Zilpah Sheikh, MD on September 10, 2024

 Eczema can show up as crusty, flaky patches on your baby's skin, often during their first few months.
-It’s common and treatable.
-Many infants outgrow it.
+It’s common and treatable, and many infants outgrow it.

 Not sure if your baby's itchy, irritated rash is eczema?
 Your doctor can tell you for sure.
 These questions and answers can help you understand what to look for.

 Eczema doesn't look the same on every baby.
 In babies with light skin, it usually shows up as patches of red skin.
-In darker-skinned babies, the rash might look purplish, brownish, or grayish.
-Eczema can be harder to see on babies with dark skin.
+In darker-skinned babies, the rash may look purplish, brownish, or grayish and can be harder to see.

 These patches are almost always dry, itchy, and rough.